-Federal student loans include direct subsidized loans, direct unsubsidized loans, federal Perkins loans and Direct PLUS loans (for graduate students and parents).
+Federal student loans include direct subsidized loans, direct unsubsidized loans, federal Perkins loans, and Direct PLUS loans (for graduate students and parents).

-Some of the key benefits of Using Wells Fargo Students Loans include no application, origination or early repayment fees, a six-month grace period after leaving school and opportunities for interest rate discounts.
+Some of the key benefits of Using Wells Fargo Students Loans include no application, origination, or early repayment fees, a six-month grace period after leaving school, and opportunities for interest rate discounts.

 Wells Fargo Student Loans Services Review Benefits –

 Wells Fargo is one of the largest banks in the United States.
-It backs a variety of federal student loans as well as offering private loans to students who need additional financial aid beyond the maximum federal allowance.
+It backs a variety of federal student loans as well as offers private loans to students who need additional financial aid beyond the maximum federal allowance.

 The Wells Fargo Student Loan Center provides some useful tools & services which help Borrowers compare Private Wells Fargo Students Loan & Federal Loans.

-three areas of Landing provides Undergraduates, Graduates & the Consolidation Options for Parents & Students Borrowers.
+three areas of Landing provide Undergraduates, Graduates & the Consolidation Options for Parents & Students Borrowers.
 Students in 4 Year Undergraduates programs and some other Graduate School Programs can Borrow Up to $120,000 in Wells Fargo student loans throughout their lifetime — less if they’ve taken out student loans from another lender.